kishorfathi/SafeWalkProject/README.md

 ├── screens/             # Home, alert, settings, fake call ├── widgets/             # UI components
-├── constants/           # API keys, color themes, routes

-📲 How It Works
+├── constants/           # API keys, color themes, routes 📲 How It Works
-	1. User opens app & adds emergency contacts
+User opens app & adds emergency contacts

-	2. During distress:
+During distress:

-	•	Tap SOS button, or
+Tap SOS button, or

-	•	Say “Help me, SafeWalk!” (voice trigger)
+Say "Help me, SafeWalk!" (voice trigger)

-	3. App sends:
+App sends:

-	•	Current location
+Current location

-	•	Alert message to saved contacts
+Alert message to saved contacts

-	•	Loud siren (optional)
+Loud siren (optional)

-	4. User can also simulate a fake call if needed
+User can also simulate a fake call if needed

 📱 UI/UX Highlights
-	•	👋 Easy onboarding and setup
+👋 Easy onboarding and setup

-	•	🔴 Large SOS button for fast access
+🔴 Large SOS button for fast access

-	•	🕹 Quick actions for fake calls, check-in
+🕹️ Quick actions for fake calls, check-in

-	•	🧘 Minimalist, calm design to avoid panic
+🧘 Minimalist, calm design to avoid panic

 🧪 Testing Ideas
-	•	Unit test location and alert functions
+Unit test location and alert functions

-	•	Integration test full SOS + fake call flow
+Integration test full SOS + fake call flow

-	•	Simulate offline emergency triggers
+Simulate offline emergency triggers

 🧠 Future Enhancements
-	•	🛰 Fall Detection using accelerometer
+🛰️ Fall Detection using accelerometer

-	•	🌍 International Emergency Numbers database
+🌍 International Emergency Numbers database

-	•	🧠 AI Risk Detection from surroundings
+🧠 AI Risk Detection from surroundings

-	•	🔐 Panic Mode Lockdown – lock phone and send live stream
+🔐 Panic Mode Lockdown – lock phone and send live stream

 🏁 Conclusion

-SafeWalk is more than just an app — it’s a virtual guardian in your pocket.
-Whether you’re walking alone at night, traveling, or in an emergency, it empowers you to take control of your safety quickly, silently, and effectively.# SafeWalkProject
+SafeWalk is more than just an app — it's a virtual guardian in your pocket.
+Whether you're walking alone at night, traveling, or in an emergency, it empowers you to take control of your safety quickly, silently, and effectively.
-SafeWalkProject Description